17 Sources of Adventure That Aren’t a “Quest Board”

 1. Gauldron’s Map

-Among the documents recovered in treasure hoard is a vellum map of a strange place–now in ruins–that reveals the location of a secret vault.
+Among the documents recovered in a treasure hoard is a vellum map of a strange place–now in ruins–that reveals the location of a secret vault.
 The dungeon under Cappice Keep, where the Scriven Sorcerers once met, seems a dangerous place.
-But perhaps this map prepared by the sorceress Gauldron Darksigil will tempt bold adventurers.
+But perhaps this map prepared by the bard Gauldron Darksigil will tempt bold adventurers.

 The map has information more pertinent to the sorcerers than to looters, but the hint about the secret vault and cryptic clue about how to access it should be enough.